 Integration of Renewables ELP032, ELP632(DL) & ELD532(UG), which is a core module on the CREST Masters in Renewable Energy Systems Technology, offered to both on-campus and distance-learning students and available to industrialists as well.

 Power Electronics for Renewables ELC022, which is a third-year undergraduate module.

-To support the above, I have developed a bespoke e-learning software package to convey the principles of electrical machines and concepts used in AC electrical power systems.
+To support the above, Murray has developed a bespoke e-learning software package to convey the principles of electrical machines and concepts used in AC electrical power systems.
 It has 3-d interactive graphics to allow students to "see" the rotating flux and to get a "feel" for reactive power, phasor diagrams and so on.
-If you are on campus (and very patient!) you might be able run this directly:

-Additionally, I present the Electrical Aspects of Wind Power on both the CREST Wind Power Short Course, which is primarily for industrialists, and the Renewable Energy Technologies Short Course for the Royal Academy of Engineering.
+Additionally, he presents the Electrical Aspects of Wind Power on both the CREST Wind Power Short Course, which is primarily for industrialists, and the Renewable Energy Technologies Short Course for the Royal Academy of Engineering.

-I also supervise MSc projects on the CREST Masters in Renewable Energy, and occasionally MEng projects.
+Murray also supervises MSc projects on the CREST Masters in Renewable Energy, and occasionally MEng projects.
 Please see the Research tab.

-Previously, I lectured on the Postgraduate Diplome in Energy, EPFL, Switzerland and was Chair of Governors at Rendell Primary School, Loughborough.
+Previously, he lectured on the Postgraduate Diplome in Energy, EPFL, Switzerland and was Chair of Governors at Rendell Primary School, Loughborough.